fdeblasio/pokeemerald-expansion/README.md

 Trade Item evolutions (https://github.com/pret/pokeemerald/wiki/Allow-All-Pokemon-to-Evolve-Without-Trading might have some extra effects needed)
     Make Linking Cord available in shop
-    Lilycove: Turn one 4th floor clerk into all missing TMs, the other into evolution items Look at new animations for moves
+    Lilycove: Turn one 4th floor clerk into all missing TMs, the other into evolution items Can only sell 32 TMs per shop so may need to keep second shopkeeper Look at new animations for moves
 Easier move relearning
 Change Day/Night hours?